 Visiting the shipyard and going onto the replica Batavia isn’t free, but walking along the water and seeing the outside of the ship and shipyard is.
 If you want to look more closely at the workshops where traditional shipbuilding techniques are taught it will cost 11 euros for adults and 5.50 euros for children ages 4-12.
 You can also buy combination tickets for the other paid attractions of Het Nieuwe Land Museum and the Lelystad Aviodrome.
 You can find out more about prices and visiting the Batavia-Werf on their website.

 The Batavia shipyard also hosts regular events for people to get a taste of 17th-century life, or where you can pretend to be a pirate!
 On these occasions there are extra displays and demonstrations in the shipyard, of people using traditional techniques to make rope or teaching you how to fight with a sword or shoot a bow and arrow.
 You can also try some traditional Dutch dried herring and watch the cannons being fired.
 Find out more about my personal history with the Batavia in this post I wrote for DutchReview!

 4 – Natuurpark Lelystad

-My favourite part is seeing the otters, and if you arrive around 3pm you will definitely get to see them as that’s when they get fed!
-The above left picture are two little Asiatic otters waiting for food, and the one on the right is a much larger European otter.
-I love seeing animals, so I often come here on a nice day to see wander around and see which ones I can see.
+My favourite part is seeing the otters, and if you arrive around 3 pm you will definitely get to see them as that’s when they get fed!
+The above-left picture is of two little Asiatic otters waiting for food, and the one on the right is a much larger European otter.
+I love seeing animals, so I often come here on a nice day to wander around and see which ones I can spot.
 I have written previously about visiting here if you are interested in some more photos of the animals!

 5 – Belevenissenbos